metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `cidrs` (List of String) List of CIDRs, such as '['1.2.3.4/32']'.
 - `name` (String) Label name, used to flag matching flows.

+<a id="nestedatt--spec--prometheus"></a>
+### Nested Schema for `spec.prometheus`

+Optional:

+- `querier` (Attributes) Prometheus querying configuration, such as client settings, used in the Console plugin. (see [below for nested schema](#nestedatt--spec--prometheus--querier))

+<a id="nestedatt--spec--prometheus--querier"></a>
+### Nested Schema for `spec.prometheus.querier`

+Optional:

+- `enable` (Boolean) When 'enable' is 'true', the Console plugin queries flow metrics from Prometheus instead of Loki whenever possible.It is enbaled by default: set it to 'false' to disable this feature.The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.loki'), or both.Not all queries are transposable from Loki to Prometheus.
+Hence, if Loki is disabled, some features of the plugin are disabled as well,such as getting per-pod information or viewing raw flows.If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.If they are both disabled, the Console plugin is not deployed.
+- `manual` (Attributes) Prometheus configuration for 'Manual' mode. (see [below for nested schema](#nestedatt--spec--prometheus--querier--manual))
+- `mode` (String) 'mode' must be set according to the type of Prometheus installation that stores NetObserv metrics:<br>- Use 'Auto' to try configuring automatically.
+In OpenShift, it uses the Thanos querier from OpenShift Cluster Monitoring<br>- Use 'Manual' for a manual setup<br>
+- `timeout` (String) 'timeout' is the read timeout for console plugin queries to Prometheus.A timeout of zero means no timeout.

+<a id="nestedatt--spec--prometheus--querier--manual"></a>
+### Nested Schema for `spec.prometheus.querier.manual`

+Optional:

+- `forward_user_token` (Boolean) Set 'true' to forward logged in user token in queries to Prometheus
+- `tls` (Attributes) TLS client configuration for Prometheus URL. (see [below for nested schema](#nestedatt--spec--prometheus--querier--manual--tls))
+- `url` (String) 'url' is the address of an existing Prometheus service to use for querying metrics.

+<a id="nestedatt--spec--prometheus--querier--manual--tls"></a>
+### Nested Schema for `spec.prometheus.querier.manual.tls`

+Optional:

+- `ca_cert` (Attributes) 'caCert' defines the reference of the certificate for the Certificate Authority (see [below for nested schema](#nestedatt--spec--prometheus--querier--manual--tls--ca_cert))
+- `enable` (Boolean) Enable TLS
+- `insecure_skip_verify` (Boolean) 'insecureSkipVerify' allows skipping client-side verification of the server certificate.If set to 'true', the 'caCert' field is ignored.
+- `user_cert` (Attributes) 'userCert' defines the user certificate reference and is used for mTLS (you can ignore it when using one-way TLS) (see [below for nested schema](#nestedatt--spec--prometheus--querier--manual--tls--user_cert))

+<a id="nestedatt--spec--prometheus--querier--manual--tls--ca_cert"></a>
+### Nested Schema for `spec.prometheus.querier.manual.tls.ca_cert`

+Optional:

+- `cert_file` (String) 'certFile' defines the path to the certificate file name within the config map or secret
+- `cert_key` (String) 'certKey' defines the path to the certificate private key file name within the config map or secret.
+Omit when the key is not necessary.
+- `name` (String) Name of the config map or secret containing certificates
+- `namespace` (String) Namespace of the config map or secret containing certificates.
+If omitted, the default is to use the same namespace as where NetObserv is deployed.If the namespace is different, the config map or the secret is copied so that it can be mounted as required.
+- `type` (String) Type for the certificate reference: 'configmap' or 'secret'

+<a id="nestedatt--spec--prometheus--querier--manual--tls--user_cert"></a>
+### Nested Schema for `spec.prometheus.querier.manual.tls.user_cert`

+Optional:

+- `cert_file` (String) 'certFile' defines the path to the certificate file name within the config map or secret
+- `cert_key` (String) 'certKey' defines the path to the certificate private key file name within the config map or secret.
+Omit when the key is not necessary.
+- `name` (String) Name of the config map or secret containing certificates
+- `namespace` (String) Namespace of the config map or secret containing certificates.
+If omitted, the default is to use the same namespace as where NetObserv is deployed.If the namespace is different, the config map or the secret is copied so that it can be mounted as required.
+- `type` (String) Type for the certificate reference: 'configmap' or 'secret'